Managing scheduled pipelines

 Delete the schedule from ZenML's database

-Delete the schedule from the underlying orchestrator (Vertex AI in this example)
+Manually delete the schedule from the underlying orchestrator

 Step 6.1: Delete the Schedule from ZenML

-Step 6.2: Delete the Schedule from the Orchestrator (Required)
+Step 6.2: Delete the Schedule from the Orchestrator (Required for Vertex AI)

-CRITICAL: Deleting a schedule from ZenML does NOT delete it from the orchestrator.
-If you only perform Step 6.1, your pipeline will continue to run on schedule in the orchestrator!
+CRITICAL for Vertex AI and similar orchestrators: Deleting a schedule from ZenML does NOT automatically delete it from the orchestrator.
+If you only perform Step 6.1, your pipeline will continue to run on schedule!
+(Note: The Kubernetes orchestrator is an exception - it handles orchestrator-side deletion automatically.)

 Here's how to delete the schedule from Vertex AI: